trainyard/choo-cli/README.md

     --template, -t  [path-or-npm-module]
                     You can also provide a path to a supported template library

+```

 Currently one template is available and is WIP

-```
+Once the template is installed, the custom `choo add <args>` sends the `argv` data directly to any node_module or js file of your choosing.

 ## Try it out